 The skies were very clear in the morning and I wanted to have a look and see how clear the view to the Alps was, although it was already mid-morning.

-There was a lot less snow than last weekend, some of the path was clear, but it was still deep in other places.
+There was a lot less snow than last weekend, some of the paths were clear, but it was still deep in other places.

 The sky was full of light fluffy clouds, moving quickly across the sky.
-There was a beautifully clear view of the Alps and I was looking forward to get to the top.
+There was a beautifully clear view of the Alps and I was looking forward to getting to the top.

 I had intended to take some long exposure shots, but as I could hardly hold myself still against the wind there was no chance that the camera would be immune to the wind.